PabloAza89/tictactoe/README.md

           Easy mode:
           <br />Basically, algorithm choose a random empty space (no strategy is done).
           <br />You can always win & AI can (randomly) win.
+          <br />Sound effects are triggered in almost any action.
         </summary>
         <summary>
           Hard mode: